christianhxc/Docs/aspnet/fundamentals/servers.rst

 Servers and WebHostBuilderExtensions
 ------------------------------------

 ASP.NET Core was designed to decouple web applications from the underlying HTTP server.
 Traditionally, ASP.NET apps have been windows-only hosted on Internet Information Server (IIS).
-The recommended way to run ASP.NET Core applications on Windows is using IIS as a reverse-proxy server.
+The recommended way to run ASP.NET Core applications on Windows is still using IIS, but as a reverse-proxy server.
 The ASP.NET Core Module in IIS manages and proxies requests to the Kestrel HTTP server hosted out-of-process.
 ASP.NET Core ships with two different HTTP servers:

 - Microsoft.AspNetCore.Server.WebListener (AKA WebListener, Windows-only)
 - Microsoft.AspNetCore.Server.Kestrel (AKA Kestrel, cross-platform)